IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/resources/tutorials/developer-tutorials/privateData.md

 We will now package and deploy our smart contract into the local environment.
 The VS Code extension has a simplified version of the process to deploy a smart contract..

 > <br>
 > <b>Want to know more?</b><br>For more about smart contract packages (chaincode) and the lifecycle, check out the <a href="https://hyperledger-fabric.readthedocs.io/en/latest/chaincode_lifecycle.html">Hyperledger Fabric documentation</a>.
 > <br>&nbsp;

 <br/>

 **Steps to package and deploy a Private Data Smart Contract:**
-*For more information on packaging and deploying a contract, view tutorial 3 of the basic tutorials series.*
+_For more information on packaging and deploying a contract, view tutorial 3 of the basic tutorials series._

 1. Move the mouse over the title bar of the Smart Contracts view, click the "..." that appears and select "Package Open Project".
 2. Select "tar.gz (V2 channel capabilities)" to deploy this contract in future to a channel with V2 channel capabilities.
 The Smart Contracts view will be updated to show the new package.
 3. In the Fabric Environments view, click "mychannel" -> "+ Deploy smart contract".
 4. In the Deploy Smart Contract form, select "privateContract@0.0.1" from the drop down list, and click 'Next'.
-5. In step 2 of the form, default values for Definition name and version are provided and don't enter anything for Endorsement policy or Collections configuration as we will be using the preset implicit collections to demonstrate private contracts.
-Then click 'Next' to move to Step 3 of the deploy. - *For TypeScript smart contracts, both the name and version are taken from the <i>package.json</i> file in the root of the smart contract project.*
+5. In step 2 of the form, default values for the definition name and version are provided and don't require any changes.
+The endorsement policy and collections configuration can be left blank as we will be using the preset implicit collections to demonstrate private contracts.
+Then click 'Next' to move to Step 3 of the deploy. - _For TypeScript smart contracts, both the name and version are taken from the <i>package.json</i> file in the root of the smart contract project._
-6. In step 3 of the form, the automated steps of the deploy are sumarized, click 'Deploy' to start the deployment.
+6. In step 3 of the form, the automated steps of the deploy are summarized, click 'Deploy' to start the deployment.

 Deployment may take a few minutes to complete.

 When deployment has completed you will see the new smart contract listed under "mychannel" in the Fabric Environments view.

 > Command Palette alternative: Deploy Smart Contract

 </details>

 ---